Gnucash/gnucash/doc/README.win32-bin.txt

 GnuCash is a free, open source accounting program released under the GNU General Public License (GPL).
-More than 200 programmers and 40 documentors have contributed to its development over 20+ years, please see the AUTHORS and DOCUMENTORS files.
+More than 200 programmers and 40 documenters have contributed to its development over 20+ years, please see the AUTHORS and DOCUMENTERS files.

 Programming on GnuCash began in 1997, and its first release was in 1998.